gadenbuie/garrickadenbuie-com/content/blog/2022/wordle-guessing/index.markdown

 Here’s a Wordle helper that doesn’t completely take the fun out of the guessing, while also making sure you’ve got a good chance at winning every time.

-Type your guesses below and then use the buttons to report Wordle’s response.
+Type your guesses below and then use the buttons below each letter to report Wordle’s response.
+Press <kbd>return</kbd> to start the next guess.
+Use <kbd>delete</kbd> to remove letters or words you’ve entered.

 As soon as you add the results for a new word, the table of next guess candidates will update!
 Pick wisely.

 </div>